Disclosure: As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you -read more

 If cutting the lawn is one of your favourite things to do, then we’re afraid to say that you’re in the minority of people.
 For most of us, it’s a cumbersome task and the cost of a gardener soon adds up over time.

 Well, never fear.
-Because technology is here to help with the robot lawn mower.
-It’s not a new concept, robot mowers have been around for over a decade, however they are getting better and smarter, with newer models able to schedule mowing when the weather is good and can be controlled by your voice.
+Because one of the most popular smart devices for your garden is the robot lawn mower.
+Automatic mowers aren’t a new concept, they have been around for over a decade.
+However they are getting better and smarter, with newer models able to schedule mowing when the weather is good and can be controlled by your voice.